lsprangers/lsprangers.github.io/docs/design_systems/search_system/INVERTED_INDEX.md

 ![A Simple Inverted Index Architecture](images/simple_inverted_index.png)

+Inverted Indexes are great because there's no training, you can generate large pools using n-grams, and it can be distributed for fast lookup

+They are typically high precision and ***low recall though, and often miss candidate pairs due to missing context or inexact matches***

 ### Discussion
 This architecture does allow for batch and online (fast) processing of documents, but there are pieces missing